CloudSlang/cs-actions/CONTRIBUTING.md

   - Test suite: a grouping of test classes that are run together.

 In general, unit tests should have the following characteristics:
-  - They test a small bit (or �unit�) of code.
-If the tests test �too much,� then they become less useful, as it will not be clear which bit of code is causing the test to fail;
+  - They test a small bit (or "unit") of code.
+If the tests test "too much" then they become less useful, as it will not be clear which bit of code is causing the test to fail;
   - They do not depend on external resources such as databases.
 The reason for this is so that the tests can be run in a variety of environments and so that multiple concurrent executions of the unit tests do not interfere with each other;